✓ Updated May 2026

 Rental Car

 The most flexible way to explore Everglades National Park, especially if you plan to visit multiple entrances (Homestead, Shark Valley, Gulf Coast).
-It allows you to set your own pace and access trailheads and visitor centers scattered throughout the vast park.
+It allows you to set your own pace and stop at various overlooks and trailheads.

 Private Shuttle/Tour Services

-Numerous companies offer guided tours that include transportation from major South Florida hubs like Miami or Fort Lauderdale.
-This is ideal if you prefer not to drive and want an expert to navigate and interpret the park's ecosystems.
+Numerous companies offer guided tours from Miami or Fort Lauderdale that include transportation to and within the park.
+This is ideal if you prefer not to drive or want an expert guide.

-The 15-mile paved loop road in the Shark Valley area is perfect for cycling.
-It's a fantastic way to experience the heart of the 'River of Grass' at your own pace, with numerous opportunities to spot wildlife.
+The Shark Valley section of the park offers a paved 15-mile loop road perfect for cycling.
+It's a fantastic way to experience the 'River of Grass' up close and spot wildlife.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.